 3. Take the Pain Medication We Give You

 Don’t be shy about taking the pain medication we give you.
 Recovering from wisdom teeth removal is painful, but the drugs will help.
 But keep in mind they take some time to kick in.
 Don’t wait until you’re in excruciating pain to press the emergency pain relief button.
 Plan to be well medicated before the pain hits — and keep pain relieved throughout the healing process.
+Staying ahead of the pain is the best way to recover from having your wisdom teeth out.

 4. Invest in Comfy Pillows